eventbooster/jb-datatable/README.md

         // Pass a function; it's return value will be displayed in the
         // cell
         , content       : renderEditCell
+    }, {
+        title           : 'Description'
+        // Truncate text
+        , content       : function( data ) {
+            return data.subentity.description.substring( 0, 100 ) + '…'
+        }
+        // Add subentity to the select statement as it's used in the
+        // content function but may not be auto detected , select        : 'subentity.*'
     }
 ]